souleiman2/FastFix/README.md

 # FastFix

-This project offers a platform for people to find handypeople that would be glad to help you renovate your home.
+### This project offers a platform for people to find handypeople that would be glad to help you renovate your home.

+Version : This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.

 ## Development server